Configurational entropy and stability conditions of fermion and boson stars: Results and Discussion

 In the case of the BG, a similar behavior with the FG is observed.
 Once more, Fig.~\ref{fig:mr_entropy_plot} in the second, third and fourth panel, displays a visually small difference between the TM and CE points.
 Nevertheless, Table~\ref{tab:table1} illustrates that the error in the underlying quantities aligns with the trend observed in the FG.
-Specifically, the error in gravitational mass is less than 5\%, while the error in central energy density can extend up to 100\%.
-In this instance as well, the CE can be employed to determine the maximum mass, but not the associated central energy density.
+Specifically, the error in gravitational mass is less than 5\%, while the error in central density can extend up to 100\%.
+In this instance as well, the CE can be employed to determine the maximum mass, but not the associated central density.
 The observed behavior in both the FG and BG cases strengthens the argument that the location of the stability point is an intrinsic property of the EoS.

-As one might easily suspect the CE is related to the star's compactness, Fig.~\ref{fig:compactness} displays the dependence of the CE on the compactness for (a) FG, (b) BG - C1, (c) BG - C2, and (d) BG - C3.
-In the compactness plane the CE creates also a plateau, similar to the central energy density plane in Fig~.\ref{fig:mr_entropy_plot}(c), but in the majority of the cases it is not so extended, depending each time on the corresponding mass-radius diagram of Fig.\ref{fig:mr_entropy_plot}(a).
+As anticipated, the CE is related to the star's compactness as illustrated in Fig.~\ref{fig:compactness}, which displays the dependence of the CE on the compactness for (a) FG, (b) BG-C1, (c) BG-C2, and (d) BG-C3.
+In the compactness plane the CE creates also a plateau, similar to the central density plane in Fig~.\ref{fig:mr_entropy_plot}(c), but in the majority of the cases it is not so extended, depending each time on the corresponding mass-radius diagram of Fig.\ref{fig:mr_entropy_plot}(a).
 In the FG case, the error can reach values up to 12\%, where in the majority of the cases the error is lower than 6\%.
 This result is in accordance with the error in the gravitational mass along with the corresponding error values in the radius.
 As the radius is more sensitive to the structure of the star, this sensitivity is also presented in the error, reaching values close to 15\%.
 Concerning the BG case, the error in the compactness is established in general under 12\% and in the corresponding radius under 14\%.